BIGJRA/BIGJRA.github.io/rejuv.md

 Remember the GDC arc?
 Yeah, this is still the same game.
 Well, back in the Rose Theater, head out, then into the bottom room in the left hallway.
-Before we continue from here, we’re gonna do some side quests!
+Before we continue from here, we're gonna do some side quests!

 ## ANA Quest Part 1

 As always, these are optional, but extremely recommended!
-There’s fewer here but they’re more in depth this time.
+There's fewer here but they're more in depth this time.
 Head to the Central Building and into the left elevator to engage with these.

 HQuest 26: Missing Children

--   First thing we’re gonna do is head to the Police Department in the Judicial District.
+-   First thing we're gonna do is head to the Police Department in the Judicial District.
 Talk to Officer Jenny at the top.

 -   Talk to the people blocking the building to the left of the medicine